airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 Customing WebGL shaders brings the next level of performance.

 It is not in the scope of this tutorial to explain what WebGL is, and how to use it.
-There are many good resources on the web that already do this - for example [WebGLFundamentals](https://webglfundamentals.org/webgl/lessons/webgl-fundamentals.html).
+There are many good resources on the web that already do this - for example [WebGLFundamentals](https://webglfundamentals.org/webgl/lessons/webgl-fundamentals.html) gives an excellent introduction to WebGL and this [quick reference guid](https://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf) is useful to refer to especially when writing shaders.

 To briefly summarize how WebGL is typically used to draw and move a shape:
 * Vertices of multiple triangles arranged to form a shape are defined in JavaScript
 * JavaScript uses the native WebGL library to load the vertex data into a GPU memory buffer
 * JavaScript tracks where the shape is, and its current color
 * Each time a frame is drawn, JavaScript uses the native WebGL libraries to pass a transform that describes where the shape is to the GPU, and an array that describes it's current color
-* The GPU executes the *vertex shader* - a user defined program that determines the final position of a vertex.
-In this case, the vertex shader program would take the position of the original vertex and transform it with the updated transform for the frame.
-The vertex shader is executed in parallel on the GPU's of cores for each vertex.
+* The GPU executes the *vertex shader* - a user defined program that determines the final position of each vertex.
+In this case, the vertex shader program would take the position of an original vertex in the GPU memory buffer and transform it with the updated transform for the frame passed from Javascript.
+The vertex shader is executed on each vertex in parallel on the GPU's multiple cores.
-* The GPU executes the *fragment shader* a user defined program that determines the color of each pixel on the screen - based on the final position of the vertices, and the overal shape color passed from the CPU
+* The GPU executes the *fragment shader* - a user defined program that determines the color of each pixel on the screen, based on the final position of the vertices, and the color of each vertex or an overall shape color for the frame passed from JavaScript
 * On each draw frame, the only data passed between the CPU and GPU is the updated transform matrix for the shape, and a single color - 13 numbers in total for a 2D rendering.
 This means shapes with thousands or hundreds of thousands of vertices stay unmodified in the GPU memory buffer and can be rendered relatively quickly - even on low end devices

 This is a relatively simple example, but it describes how the majority of FigureOnePrimitives use WebGL to render to the screen.
 FigureOnePrimitives track the position, rotation, scale and color of a shape, and pass this information to WebGL on every draw frame.
 Users of FigureOne only need to know how to change these properties of a shape and FigureOne does the rest.

 However, FigureOne also allows users to define custom shaders.
 Custom shaders can be used to do more than just transform and color the vertices.
-They can use a number of different algorithms to apply different visual effects, or can be used to apply vertex specific transforms and colors.
+They can use a number of different algorithms to apply different visual effects, or can be used to apply *vertex specific* transforms and colors.

 Our example of many different shapes all moving independently and bouncing of boundaries is a great use case for a custom shader.

-While shaders are powerful tools, they are only good for a set of problems - especially problems that are deterministic and can be pre-planned.
+While shaders are powerful tools, they are only good for a finite set of problems - in particular problems that are deterministic and can be pre-planned.

 To understand why, let's consider some of their challenges:
 * You can only pass data to a shader - you cannot retrieve data from it (thus state changed by a shader cannot be fed back to a JavaScript program)